Modern Slavery Statement for the 2022 financial year

 - Responsible investment policy

-Our approach reaches beyond our supply chain to our employees and those we employ on a contract basis.
+Our approach reaches beyond our direct employees to those who work for us on a contracted basis and sub-contractors.
 We are a “Living Wage” accredited employer and this commitment extends to requiring sub-contractors, such as cleaners, to be paid at least the Living Wage level.

 We continue to build capacity within Rathbones to manage the risk of modern slavery, and understand risk exposure within our operations, our supply chain, and our services.
-During 2022, our focus will be on further integration of our environmental and social review, alongside the continued strengthening of our supplier due diligence processes.
-We will review a wider internal training programme for key employees to support awareness and understanding.
+During 2023, our focus will be on the integration of Saunderson House suppliers into our review process and expanding coverage of our environmental and social review, alongside the continued strengthening of our supplier due diligence processes.
 We believe that these actions will support the strengthening of our framework as we await the outcome of the proposed new mandatory requirements.

 Paul Stockton, Group Chief Executive

-* For a list of the company’s subsidiary undertakings please see p198 of our 2021 Report and Accounts
+* For a list of the company’s subsidiary undertakings please see p235 of our 2022 Report and Accounts.

 **Global slavery index https://www.globalslaveryindex.org/